Want to learn how to do keyword research for SEO and get ranked higher on Google?

-First of all you need to know that a keyword is the basic element for your SEO without which your blog or website will never be known.
+First of all, you need to know that a keyword is a basic element for your SEO without which your blog or website will never be known.

-So if you don’t want your blog to be known by only your friends and your family’s members, you need to learn how to find the right keyword for all your blog posts.
+So if you don’t want your blog to be known by only your friends and your family members, you need to learn how to find the right keyword for all your blog posts.

 Don’t get me wrong.